Digital transformation in healthcare: past, present, and future

 Lack of employee tech proficiency

 To overcome these challenges, healthcare organizations must invest in employee training and development.
-By providing employees with the skills they need to succeed, they can ensure that digital transformation leads to improved patient care and stronger organizational performance.
+By providing employees with the skills they need to succeed, they can ensure digital transformation leads to improved patient care and stronger organizational performance.

 Shift in payer models